Mike Wilson (boxer): Amateur

 He became US champion in 2004 and 2005.

 Internationally his success has been mixed.

 At the World Championships 2005 in Mianyang, China´he dec.
 Amanissi Mohamed, MAR, 27-20, in first round; dec.
 Rustam Rygebaev, KAZ, 26-18, in second round; but was defeated by world class southpaw (and 2007 world champion) Roberto Cammarelle, ITA, RSCO-2.

-In 2007 he had a 10:13 loss to Didier Bence of Canada and Oscar Rivas of Colombia but qualified for the PanAm Games where he was controversially stopped by Bence after leading on points.
+In 2007, he had a 10:13 loss to Didier Bence of Canada and Oscar Rivas of Colombia but qualified for the PanAm Games where he was controversially stopped by Bence after leading on points.

 In the finals of the US championships 2007 he suffered from a tough draw, he beat Golden Gloves winners Felix Stewart and Nathaniel James but lost 24:25 to Michael Hunter jr.

 At the Olympic Trials he surprisingly lost to Kimdo Bethel, but beat N.James again to get a rematch with Bethel.
-After Bethel beat him for a second time he cannot qualify for the Olympics 2008 any more.
+After Bethel beat him for the second time he was unable to qualify for the 2008 Olympics.

 Pro

-He turned pro in September 2009 at Cruiserweight and is now 21-2.
+He turned pro in September 2009 at Cruiserweight and as of August 2021 had a record of 21–2–0.